Fasolada White Bean Soup

 Ladi Biosas from Grecian Purveyor:

-· Finally, mum uses a pressure cooker to make sure the beans and vegetables are overcooked and really soft.
-As many do not own a pressure cooker, I am cooking her recipe in a basic stovetop pot but the end result can not change.
+Finally, mum uses a pressure cooker to make sure the beans and vegetables are overcooked and really soft.
+As many do not own a pressure cooker, I am cooking her recipe in a basic stovetop pot but the end result must be the same.
 We need to cook these beans and vegetables until they are almost starting to melt.
 This way the soup thickens giving it a stew-like consistency.

 And now it’s time to start cooking!
 As always, if you make any of my recipes, I would love to hear your feedback.
 I am available here via email or you can catch me daily on Instagram and Facebook.
 Don’t forget to save it on your Pinterest board as well!
 I have a board named CreateCookShare that you can follow and save.
 Can’t wait to hear from you.